epfl-projects/dis-project/README.md

 - Merlin Nimier-David
 - Krishna Sapkota

+See [TODO.md](TODO.md) for the project's status.

 Reference
 ---------

 This project is based on the following research articles:

 - Nembrini J, Winfield A and Melhuish C, Minimalist Coherent Swarming of Wireless Connected Autonomous Mobile Robots, in Proc.
-Simulation of Artificial Behaviour '02, Edinburgh, August 2002.- Winfield AFT, Liu W, Nembrini J and Martinoli A, Modelling a Wireless Connected Swarm of Mobile Robots, Swarm Intelligence, 2 (2-4), 241-266, 2008.
+Simulation of Artificial Behaviour '02, Edinburgh, August 2002.
+- Winfield AFT, Liu W, Nembrini J and Martinoli A, Modelling a Wireless Connected Swarm of Mobile Robots, Swarm Intelligence, 2 (2-4), 241-266, 2008.

 Acknowledgments
 ---------------

 Jose, our project supervisor, provided us with a Webots codebase from which to build on.

 Tools
 -----